umangjpatel/kerax/README.md

 Please check the link : [Roadmap](https://github.com/umangjpatel/DNet/projects/2)

 ## Notes
-If any bugs/errors, don't hesistate to raise issues for the project.
+If any bugs/errors, don't hesitate to raise issues for the project.
 Your honest review can significantly impact the output of this project.